-ARS 4-244(9) is the Arizona statute that defines the crime of a minor in possession of alcohol.
-People commit this offense if they are under the legal drinking age (for example, under 21) and buy, receive, possess, or consume an alcoholic beverage.
+ARS § 4-244(9) is the Arizona statute that defines the crime of a minor in possession of alcohol.
+You commit this offense if you are under the legal drinking age (for example, under 21) and you buy, receive, possess, or consume an alcoholic beverage.
 A violation of this law is a Class 1 misdemeanor punishable by up to six months in jail time.

 - an 18-year-old carrying a six pack of beer to a friend’s house.

 - two high-school girls consuming vodka drinks at a park.

 - a 14-year-old receiving alcohol from a neighbor.

 Criminal defense lawyers draw upon several legal strategies to contest minor in possession of alcohol charges.
 Some of these include showing that the defendant: